-Fact: sobriety is more than just deciding not to abuse alcohol or drugs.
-Instead, it is a lifestyle that requires commitment and hard work.
-Recovery — that long road that leads to sobriety — is not a straight path.
+Sobriety is more than just deciding not to abuse alcohol or drugs.
+It is a lifestyle that requires commitment and hard work.
+Recovery is not a straight path.
 There will be setbacks and relapses, but the most important goal is achieving sobriety.

-Rise Above Treatment offers a sober living program that will support you in your quest to living a happy and healthy life while remaining drug or alcohol-free.
-If you are ready to remain sober, read the five tips listed below.
+Rise Above Treatment offers a sober living program that will support you in your quest to live a happy and healthy life while remaining drug or alcohol-free.
+If you are ready to remain sober, read the fives staying sober tips listed below.

 If you want to remain sober, you must be able to identify your triggers.
 Your triggers are what originally made you so vulnerable that you needed to abuse drugs or alcohol.
 And it is important that you realize and even embrace your triggers, so you don’t relapse.
 Triggers are usually emotion-based.
 Feelings such as fear, stress, anxiety over finances, and relationships are all present in our lives.
 The real challenge is learning to manage their existence in your life in a positive way.

 2. Develop New Routines